hargoniX/hm-asm/hm-asm-web/README.md

 - `simulate(code: &str, cycles: usize)`, its return value is equivalent to the one of `hm_asm_simulator::simulate::simulate`
 - `assemble(code: &str)`, its return vlaue is equivalent to the one of `hm_asm_simulator::generate::generate_binary`

+If either of the functions should fail they will return their Rust error as a String.
+In the case of a grammar based error, this would be a nice pest.rs error.

 ## Demo
 In `demo/` You'll find a demo app that compiles and simulates a simple program inside of the console.
 You can test it with